Imanyi/Mastermind/README.md

 ## Description

 Mastermind is a guessing game where the user attempts to guess the right code.
-It is a console-based game writtein in C#.
+It is a console-based game written in C#.
 The goal is to guess the secret 4-digit code, where each digit is unique and ranges from 0 to 8.
 After each guess, the game returns the number of well-placed pieces, and the number of misplaced pieces.
 The player has limited number of attempts to get the right code.
 Game ends once all attempts are exhausted.

 ## Features